 About the Baccalaureate Service

 Baccalaureate is a cherished moment during Commencement Weekend, and the last time for the senior class to be alone together as a class.
-One senior is selected to offer the Wendell Phillips Address, and the President offers his parting remarks to the class.
+One senior is selected to give the class speech, called the Wendell Phillips Address, and the president offers his parting words to the class.

-The context is a multifaith celebration honoring the heritage of spirituality and values at Tufts through a diversity of religions, philosophies, and cultures in the forms of music, readings, and blessings.
+The context is a multifaith and multicultural celebration honoring a diversity of spiritualities, philosophies, and cultures at Tufts in the form of music, readings, and benedictions.
 All are welcome, and generally all members of the senior class and their families attend.

 Spiritual Gatherings During Commencement Weekend 2015